 - How even chocolate can be a powerful motivator for positive behavior change.

 - How to use “failure expectation” to stay on track after a setback.

-The single best way of keeping laser-focussed on achieving your goal, as well as the systems to achieve it.
+The single best way of keeping laser-focused on achieving your goal, as well as the systems to achieve it.

-Most importantly, instead of feeling guilty about being so lazy, you’ll learn productive techniques to stop being lazy.
+Most importantly, instead of feeling guilty about being so lazy, you’ll learn practical ways to stop being lazy.
 And that is, quite simply, why this site exists.